RewardisGem/oracle-dul/README.md

 ParnassusData is an easy-to-use and high performance Oracle database recovery software:

-  Direct extract data from your Table and Cluster
+  directly extract data from your table and cluster

-  Unique DataBridge can send your data from source to destination without any manual work
+  unique databridge can send your data from source to destination without any manual work

-  Direct from database file, reliable
+  direct from database file, reliable

-  If SYSTEM table exists, Dict-Mode is fit for it, and provide tree diagram for data preview
+  if system tablespace(system01.dbf) exists, dict-mode is fit for it, and provide tree diagram for data preview

-  If SYSTEM table was lost, PRM also can scan and review data
+  if system tablespace(system01.dbf) was lost, PRM can work under non-dict-mode, you can still unload your table

-  Database system recovery is not necessary, PRM can work around Archivelog
+  oracle rolling forward(redo recovery) is no longer necessary, PRM can workaround redo logfile/archivelog

-  Even, part of data block is damaged, PRM can also recover available data
+  even part of data block is damaged, PRM can also recover available data inside the block

-  Tested from Oracle 9i to 12c
+  tested from oracle 9i to 12c

-  Based on JAVA development, at least JDK 1.4, no installation.
+  build on java, at least JDK 1.6, no installation.
 Support OS: Unix (AIX, HPUX, Solaris), Linux (RedHat、OEL、SUSE) and Windows

   Fully support ASM